 3 – Walls

 Speaking of cracks and crevices, bed bugs have been known to nestle into the tiniest gaps in floorboards, in the corners of walls and floors, in moldings, and behind wallpaper and picture frames.
 These little bugs spread out in three dimensions, which is yet another reason why they can be so difficult to eliminate.

 Because bed bugs have the ability to travel, no furniture is safe—especially in your bedroom.
 If the infestation gets out of hand, these critters will inevitably space out to your couches, chairs, benches, and ottomans.
 These resting areas have all of the traits of a bed bug’s favorite target; they’re big, fibrous, and the occasional dozer-offer provides a quick meal.

 Bed bugs are so small and multiply so quickly that a bad case of bed bugs can corrupt even the most difficult-to-reach spaces.
 These tiny pests can wedge themselves into the threads of a screw, they can squeeze into the tracks of your drawers, and they can crawl into the mesh of a speaker.

 Know When to Call in the Cavalry

 We cannot stress this enough: if you think you have a bed bug problem (or any pest for that matter), it’s important to handle it immediately.
 Stained sheets, unexplained bites, or a musty odor can be telltale signs of bed bugs.
-If you notice any of these warnings, give Palmetto Exterminators immediately.
+If you notice any of these warnings, give Palmetto Exterminators a call immediately.
 Our local exterminators can help you eliminate the threat and reclaim your home immediately.
-Bed bugs can be a big nuisance, but with one of our friendly Palmetto exterminators in your corner, they don’t have to be something you lose sleep over.
+Bed bugs can be a nuisance, but with one of our friendly Palmetto Exterminators in your corner, they don’t have to be something you lose sleepover.